Healthy, beautiful, glowing skin is being supported primarily by your diet.

 In the form of beverage, cream, or mask, green tea's benefits are infinite (almost!)

 I love using various spices in my kitchen and for me they go beyond adding flavor to my food.
 I like them both fresh and dried, it's like a meal isn't complete without a final aromatic touch.

-Some of my favorite are parley, rosemary, timian, mint, basil, cumin, turmeric, ginger, cinnamon and chili.
+Some of my favorites are parley, rosemary, thyme, mint, basil, cumin, turmeric, ginger, cinnamon and chili.

 Spices have medicinal properties that naturally heal and rejuvenate your skin.
 These same spices pack a ton of antioxidants that can help you in the battle against free radicals.

-Experiment with the spices and flavorings until you find a combination that suits you best.
+Experiment with the spices and flavorings until you find a combination that makes your mouth water up.

 7. Fermented Veggies

 Have you tried kimchi, sauerkraut or pickled cauliflower?